 You will get a reliable partner in the world of translation and interpreting and save time.
 My company is one of the most experienced translation agencies in the market.

-A standard translation from/to European languages of up to 8 standard pages (SP = 1800 characters including spaces) takes two working days, the day of submission is not counted.
+A standard translation from/to European languages of up to 8 standard pages (SP = 1800 characters including spaces) takes two working days.
 So if we receive the text for translation on Wednesday, it will be ready by Friday.
-We will be happy to tell you the time for making longer translations on request.
+We will be happy to tell you the time for making longer or fast translations on request.
 We can quickly provide a certified translation of English.

 If you need a fast translation to meet a deadline, I will try to find a solution with you.

 Yes, it is.
 For European languages up to 8 standard pages (SP = 1800 characters including spaces), we are usually able to provide express delivery for a surcharge by the next working day or on the same day.
 Fast express translations are possible for an additional cost.